XiaohangChu/optionpricing/index.md

-## Welcome to option pricing project
+# Welcome to option pricing project
-This is the first version for option pricing project.
+This is the option pricing project.
 I will keep updating more useful tools for option trading.
-In thie first version, I will use the famous **Black Scholes pricing model** to price the given option.
+At the beginning of the project, I will use the famous **Black Scholes pricing model** to price the given option and make comparison with option real time price.
 Here are the packages you might need for the project.
 If you do not have them, just pip install the package.
 ```
 from yahoo_fin import options